chauvu183/sharedoc-app/How_to_use_git.md

 **Create and change a branch**

-Before creating a new branch, pull the changes from upstream.
+Pull the changes from upstream and create a new branch.
 ```bash
 git pull
 ```